Once you decide to construct a shipping container home, you will anxiously await the moment your shipping containers arrive.

-There are a few choices here, but it mainly depends on the size of your shipping containers, how they are being delivered, and finally, if your foundation is ready.
+There are a few choices here, but it mainly depends on the size of your shipping containers, how they are being delivered, the state of your foundation, and what tools you have accessible.

 If your foundation is ready and your shipping containers are being delivered on a tilt flatbed trailer, a skilled driver can back right up to the foundation and let the container slide off straight onto the foundation pad.
 This is the cheapest and easiest method by far.

 If your foundation isn’t ready when your containers arrive, or isn’t easily accessible, you are going to need to look at using a crane to drop the containers onto the foundation block.

 Once you’ve placed the shipping container on the foundation, you need to join the container to the foundation block.

 Due of the weight of shipping containers, you could just place the containers on the foundation block and be done with it.
 However, without secure attachment, the container could move in very high winds, flood waters, impact from a large vehicle, etc.

 That’s why we recommend that you weld the containers to a steel plate which has been set into the foundation.

 If you don’t want to weld the containers, you can instead bolt the containers to a bracket or anchor bold embedded in teh concrete.